pranavmjagdish/Netflix-Top-10-Lists-SQL/README.md

-# Netflix-Top-10-Lists

-- Imported Netflix Top 10 Lists by Country and Globally into SQL Server
+# Analyzing Netflix Top 10 Lists Country-Wise & Globally

-- Conducted exploratory analysis for 58,280 instances for Country Lists
+This is an exploratory analysis on SQL which involved importing data onto SQL and conducting basic analyses.

+## Concepts Covered

+- SQL Joins
-- Used SQL concepts like Joins, Group By, Order By and Aggregation
+- Group By,Order By
+- Aggregation
 -